English Nouns and Pronouns

 - Words denoting quantity can be used with countable nouns, for example: ‘a few’, ‘many’, ‘lots of’, ‘not many’.
 For example: ‘We read lots of books’.

-Uncountable nouns refer to those nouns which cannot count, for example, water, happiness, jealousy, news, money, sugar, electricity, trust, time.
+Uncountable nouns refer to those nouns which cannot count, for example, water, happiness, jealousy, news, money, sugar, electricity, trust, time, music, peace.

 - Uncountable nouns take a singular verb.

 - Indefinite articles are not used with uncountable nouns.
-Instead we can use the word ‘of’, for example: ‘a pound of sugar’, ‘a bottle of water’.
+Instead we can use the word ‘of’, for example: ‘a pound of sugar’, ‘a bottle of water’, a ‘piece of music‘.

 - We can also use the words ‘some’, ‘any’.